Monthly reports on service center shipments and inventory dataView Report

 Data packages may be available to you based on your company’s membership status and type.
-The Metals Activity Report is only available to MSCI Members.
-Select the status that best describes your company below:Service Center Member Associate (Producer) Member Affiliate Member Become a Member
+The Metals Activity Report is available to MSCI Members and some categories of non-members.
+Select the status that best describes your company below:Service Center Member Associate (Producer) Member Affiliate Member

 MAR is created, researched and prepared by a professional econometrics firm with a stellar record of accuracy and reliability.
 That firm is responsible for the data collection and analytical methodology used to produce all of the monthly reports.
 It meticulously checks and validates all of the data when submitted.
 When it finds errors or inconsistencies, the econometrics firm itself contacts the companies to establish the accuracy of the numbers.